aimms/how-to/Articles/114/114-execute.rst

     MyCommandLine := FormatString("-jar RetrieveData.jar %s %s",ID, RequestDate);
     Execute("java", MyCommandLine );

 where "MyCommandLine", "ID" and "RequestData" are string parameters in AIMMS.
 "ID" and "RequestDate" take dynamic value at run time, and "MyCommandLine" is generated based on these values.
-Please refer to the `Again: AIMMS The Function Reference <https://documentation.aimms.com/_downloads/AIMMS_func.pdf>`_ for more information on the "FormatString" function.
+Please refer to the `AIMMS The Function Reference <https://documentation.aimms.com/_downloads/AIMMS_func.pdf>`_ for more information on the "FormatString" function.

 Similarly, you can use the Execute function to call Python to run a ".py" file.
 Please note that in both cases, the environment variables are set properly.
 Otherwise, you need to specify the full path where Java.exe or Python.exe is installed.